 Photo response characterization.
 The photo response of the device was measured with a source meter unit (Keithley 2450).

 Imaging demonstration.
 The optical pattern was generated by a projector.
-The 10 x 10 crossbar device was connected to 2 multiplexers (PXI2530B, National instruments) which are installed inside of a chassis (PXI1031, National instruments).
+The 10 × 10 crossbar device was connected to 2 multiplexers (PXI2530B, National instruments) which are installed inside of a chassis (PXI1031, National instruments).
 The photo current was read by a source meter unit (Keithley 2450).